-Specifically, as long as the THC content is less than .3% then any cannabis derived product can legally be classified as “hemp” or “hemp oil” and thus legally manufactured and sold.
+Specifically, as long as the THC content is less than .3%, then any cannabis-derived product can legally be classified as “hemp” or “hemp oil” and thus legally manufactured and sold.

-Still, as with medical and recreational marijuana use, there is often conflicts between local state laws and federal laws.
+Still, as with medical and recreational marijuana use, there are often conflicts between local state laws and federal laws.
 The Drug Enforcement Agency separates legitimate hemp production as defined in the Agricultural Act of 2014 and CBD sales.

-Still, lack of federal prosecution and the exploding popularity of CBD means it is much more likely to be legalized than it is to be criminalized.
+Still, the lack of federal prosecution and the exploding popularity of CBD means it is much more likely to be legalized than it is to be criminalized.

 What Is CBG and How is it Different Than CBD

 Like CBC, CBG or “cannabigerol” is a non-psychoactive hemp extract containing less than 1% THC, making it generally well accepted for therapeutic applications.

 Within the definition, CBG is actually considered to be the “mother cannabinoid,” as both THC and CBC are derived from this compound.

 Specific enzymes in the cannabis plant break CBGA (cannabigerol acid) into both tetrahydrocannabinol acid (THC producer), cannabidiolic acid (CBD producer), and cannabichromenic acid (CBC producer).

 Still, this doesn’t make CBG psychoactive as the acid requires ultraviolet light (which plants receive naturally from the sun) to break these acids down into their more recognizable THC and CBC forms.

 What Are The Effects of CBG?